Premkumarreddy-datascience/AI-Powered_Carbon_Credit_Fraud_Detection_Using_Satellite_Imagery_and_LLMs/README.md

 ## 🎯 Project Objectives

+This project analyzes multi-temporal satellite vegetation data to:
-- Detect deforestation using satellite-derived vegetation indices
+1. Measure forest health and cover using vegetation indices
+2. Detect deforestation and abrupt changes
-- Identify suspicious spatial and temporal patterns
+3. Identify suspicious spatial patterns
-- Quantify fraud risk using AI-based scoring
+4. Quantify fraud risk using a weighted scoring mechanism
-- Provide explainable, visual, and auditable results
-- Enable scalable, repeatable monitoring without ground surveys
+5. Generate interpretable visual dashboards and reports

+Synthetic satellite data is used to demonstrate the full end-to-end pipeline in a reproducible and deployment-ready manner.

 ---